 October 9, 2020 / Esther Choy

-You know that telling brief, relevant and compelling stories during a job interview sets you apart from your competition.
+Telling brief, relevant and compelling stories during a job interview sets you apart from your competition.

 However, the reality is that job interviews have many constraints.
 There’s a set amount of time and an expected script.
 And, of course, you’re limited by your circumstances.
 If you’ve recently been laid off, you’ll have to acknowledge this.
 There’s no getting around it.